alokinfo30/rai-ops/README.md

 An end-to-end platform for Responsible AI Operations, providing tools for AI governance, security testing, and knowledge transfer.

+This complete solution provides a fully functional AI Governance Platform with:

+✅ Responsive design for all devices

+✅ Complete authentication system

+✅ Red teaming simulation

+✅ Continuous monitoring

+✅ Knowledge transfer

+✅ Production-ready configuration

+✅ Docker containerization

+✅ SSL/TLS support

+✅ Scalable architecture

+The platform is completely free, open-source, and ready for deployment to production following the step-by-step instructions provided.

 ## Features

 ### 1. Red Teaming as a Service